saltstack/salt/doc/ref/states/requisites.rst

 the ``watch`` requisite is defined as the watching state.
 The state specified in the ``watch`` statement is defined as the watched state.
 When the watched state executes, it will return a dictionary containing a key named "changes".
-Here are two examples of the state return dictionaries, shown in json for clarity:
+Here are two examples of state return dictionaries, shown in json for clarity:

 .. code-block:: json